CapgeminiTechHub/Amazon-web-services-1/README.md

 - "What facilities are available?"
 - "What kit is available?"

-These questions and similar questions will cause Alexa to tell the user about the facilities available i.e number of computers in the area etc.
+These questions and similar questions will prompt Alexa to tell the user about the facilities available i.e number of computers in the area, the number of desks etc.

 # Inventory

-The Inventory keeps track of the quantity of various items in the tech hub.
-Users can add/remove and find out the number of an item currently in the tech hub.
+The inventory keeps track of the quantity of various items in the Tech Hub.
+Users can add/remove and find out the number of an item currently in the Tech Hub.

+Supported items include:    "desks", "mice", "keyboards", "monitors", "chargers", "raspberry pies", "brick pies", "screens", "mind storms set", "raspberry pie camera", "brick pie", "keyboard", "mouse", "desk", "laptop", "charger", "raspberry pie", "screen"

 ## Viewing Inventory